nais/wonderwall/docs/sessions.md

 If you've configured a session lifetime that is longer than the token expiry, you'll probably want to _refresh_ the tokens to avoid redirecting end-users to the `/oauth2/login` endpoint whenever the access tokens have expired.

-The ability to refresh tokens requires the `session.refresh` flag to be enabled.

 ### Automatic vs Manual Refresh

 The behaviour for refreshing depends on the [runtime mode](configuration.md#modes) for Wonderwall.

-In standalone mode, tokens can automatically be refreshed by enabling the `session.refresh-auto` flag.
+In standalone mode, tokens are automatically refreshed.
-If enabled, token will at the _earliest_ automatically be renewed 5 minutes before they expire.
+Tokens will at the _earliest_ automatically be renewed 5 minutes before they expire.
 If the token already _has_ expired, a refresh attempt is still automatically triggered as long as the session itself not has ended or is marked as inactive.

 Automatic refreshes happens whenever the end-user visits or requests any path that is proxied to the upstream application.